rajaselvan176/todo-task/README.md

 # React Todo Task
-Create a Todo App which have All CRUD Functionalities
+Create a Todo App which have All CRUD Functionalities using React.

 ➔ Create Todo Task with task name , Description & status ➔ By default status needs to added as not completed for created todo